-5.0 Development Master Plan
+5.0 DEVELOPMENT MASTER PLAN

-The proposed development consists of 90 street townhouse units, 68 back-to-back townhouse units and two Neighbourhood Centre blocks (1.26 ha), which are planned to provide 360 residential units in the form of three 6-storey apartment buildings.
-A 1.94 hectare NHS block traverses through the centre of the site and tapers off towards the north east corner of the site.
+The proposed development consists of 51 street townhouse units, 68 back-to-back townhouse units, 35 rear lane townhouse units and two mixed-use blocks (1.25 ha), which are planned to provide 360 residential units in the form of two 6-storey mixed-use buildings with commercial uses at grade and one 6-storey apartment building. À 1.94 hectare NHS block traverses through the centre of the site and tapers off towards the north east corner of the site.
 Above the NHS block is a 0.6 hectare SWM pond block which will connect to the SWM pond block to the north.